4x1md/sds1004x_bode/README.md

 Waiting for connection request...
 ```

 After starting the program, follow the usual procedure of creating Bode plot.
-After starting the plotting, the program output you'll see will be similar to the following:
+After starting the plotting, the program output will be similar to the following:

 ```
 Incoming connection from 192.168.14.27:55916.